ArmaAchilles/AchillesLite/README.md

 **Ares Mod - Achilles Expansion**, better known as _Achilles_, is a gameplay modification for Arma 3.
 It expands the Zeus real-time editor with many new additions as well as provides bug fixes.
 Check [_Achilles_](https://github.com/ArmaAchilles/AresModAchillesExpansion) for more information.

 **Achillite** is a lite version of _Achilles_ packed in a single script to be run with an admin console.
 Hence, no add-on is needed at all.
-It only provides a few selected modules from _Achilles_.
+Note that it only provides a few selected modules from _Achilles_.

 ## Installation
 ### Overview
-These instructions are a working example for the official Zeus game master missions.
 There are three steps.
 If you know how to get the debug console, just jump to the last step.
 - [Become Admin](https://github.com/ArmaAchilles/AchillesLite/blob/master/README.md/#become-admin)
 - [Get Debug Console](https://github.com/ArmaAchilles/AchillesLite/blob/master/README.md/#get-debug-console)